ronakupadhyaya/Horizons-week-05/day5/full-stack-react.md

   1. `Todo`:  An individual todo item.
 The `Todo` boxes we've drawn in the picture in our head will include the task text as well as an X button to delete the `Todo`.
   1. `TodoList`:  The box around the assortment of `Todo`s in our picture.
   1. `InputLine`: A row at the top of our app that has an input field and a submit button.
 This is how a user will add new `Todo`s.
   1. `TodoApp`: A box around the whole thing.
-This is what we will pass into `render`, and later we'll choose this as a good place put some functionality.
+This is what we will pass into `render`, and later we'll choose this as a good place to put some functionality.

   If the boxes you drew differ slightly that's perfectly fine.
 There's some subjectivity here as to where the line between helpful and unhelpful is when breaking your app up into components.
 But for the sake of these instructions remaining helpful to you, stick with the breakdown above for today.